 Route Grade Votings

-16m.
 A fine piece of roof climbing.
-Climb through the stacked overhangs to a hanging position where a massive lock-off move, or a short leap, is needed to reach the break under the final roof.
-Finish up the crux of the normal route.
+Head through the stacked roof to a good hold where a massive lock-off or a short leap is needed to reach the break under the roof.
+The crux of The Tippler remains.